 As a performer, Denise has worked with Jan Van Dyke, Deborah Damast, Elizabeth Auclair, Duane Cyrus, Douglas Dunn, Nancy Allison, Kriota Willberg and was a member of IsadoraNow, a dance company dedicated to the legacy of Isadora Duncan.

-In 2017, Denise presented a new work, Partial Collaborations in the 2017 Philadelphia Fringe Festival.
+Denise has presented work at various locations in New York City and at the Philadelphia Fringe Festival.
 She received a Library Research Award through Barnard College and began a research and creative project utilizing the dance archives at Barnard Library.
-This fall, Denise will be a guest artist at West Chester University and High Point University and will be presenting aspects of her current research at the 2019 NDEO conference.
+Denise has been a guest artist at West Chester University and High Point University and has presented research at NDEO Conferences.